Leigh Wambsganss: Political activism in Colorado

-Shortly after her first marriage in 1993, Wambsganss (then known as Magee) moved to Grand Junction, Colorado, where she formed and co-chaired the "Concerned Citizens Against Incorporation of Clifton" group, which opposed the unincorporated Fruitvale joining nearby Clifton in favor of Grand Junction.
+Shortly after her first marriage in 1993, Wambsganss moved to Grand Junction, Colorado, where she formed and co-chaired the "Concerned Citizens Against Incorporation of Clifton" group, which opposed the unincorporated Fruitvale joining nearby Clifton in favor of Grand Junction.

 Wambsganss started her professional career as a television news anchor, reporter and producer.
 She was a congressional staffer and was listed in The Daily Sentinel in 1996 and again in 1997 as the area representative in Grand Junction for U.S. Representative Scott McInnis.

 Political activism in Texas

 Wambsganss speaks at the Turning Point USA's Young Women for Liberty Summit in 2024.

-Amidst the George Floyd protests in 2020, Wambsganss made a Facebook post stating "Sadly, they need to die - but they would still vote" in reference to Black Lives Matter protestors and a conspiracy that people were impersonating dead voters.
+Amidst the George Floyd protests in 2020, Wambsganss made a Facebook post stating "Sadly, they need to die - but they would still vote" in reference to Black Lives Matter protestors and a conspiracy theory that people were impersonating dead voters.

 Speaking at the 2023 Moms for Liberty summit, Wambsganss stated "This is not a political war, it is a spiritual war!"
 She also testified against the Tarrant County Commissioners providing funding for the county's chapter of Girls Inc. due to the national affiliate's advocacy on LGBTQ rights and abortion, stating the national and local chapter could not be separated.

-In late 2024, Wambsganss accused the Modern Art Museum of Fort Worth of hosting child pornography for its exhibition of Sally Mann's photography.
+In late 2024, in response to the Modern Art Museum of Fort Worth including, in a section that includes the photography of Sally Mann, nude depictions of children that many conservatives have characterized as child pornography, Wambsganss stated that "Every adult that approves this, from the board to the staff, should be held accountable."